Slovakia Votes For President Amid Deep Divisions Over Ukraine - UrduPoint

 Korcok is staunchly pro-Ukraine like outgoing president Zuzana Caputova, a government critic who chose not to seek a second term.

-Latest opinion polls have suggested a tight race for the presidency of the NATO and EU member of 5.4 million people.
+The head of the NATO and EU member of 5.4 million people can also veto laws passed by parliament.

-An Ipsos agency survey indicated that Pellegrini, a former prime minister, would garner 37 percent of the vote, while Korcok would bag 36 percent.
+The latest opinion polls have suggested a tight race.
+An Ipsos agency survey indicated that Pellegrini would garner 37 percent of the vote, while Korcok would bag 36 percent.

-An April 6 runoff is likely.
+An April 6 runoff is likely as neither is expected to win over 50 percent in the first round.
 Polling closes at 2100 GMT on Saturday.

+Software engineer Tomas Gubala told AFP at a Bratislava polling station he voted for Korcok as "Pellegrini is basically a Fico 2.0," he said.

+Bratislava pensioner Juraj Jankovich meanwhile said Pellegrini would "put things in order in Slovakia".

 - Divided over Ukraine -

-Analysts say a Fico-backed president could further cement the anti-Ukrainian foreign policy to resemble that of Hungarian Prime Minister Viktor Orban.
+Analysts say a Fico-backed president could further cement the government's anti-Ukrainian foreign policy.

-"If Pellegrini wins, Slovakia could go the 'Orban way'," Tomas Koziak, a political analyst at the University of International business ISM Slovakia, told AFP.

-Hungary has become increasingly at odds with the European Union leadership, frequently criticised over rule of law issues and hampering the bloc's efforts to help Ukraine.

-"In the case of Korcok, the pro-Western orientation is absolutely obvious.
-His attitude towards Russia would be uncompromising," Koziak said.
+"Pellegrini... will most likely act as an ally for the government coalition led by Robert Fico," Bratislava-based analyst Pavol Babos told AFP.

+"Ivan Korcok will very likely be a counterweight to the government coalition, he will use various tools to correct their undemocratic tendencies," he added.

-The war in neighbouring Ukraine since February 2022 has been an electoral campaign fixture that divides Slovaks.
+The war in Ukraine since February 2022 has been an electoral campaign fixture that has split the country.

-"The Slovak political scene is divided between those who are in favour of the continuation of the war at all costs, and those who demand the start of peace negotiations," Pellegrini told AFP.
+Pellegrini recently told AFP Slovak politics were split in two groups -- those who want the war to continue and those who prefer peace negotiations.

 "I belong to the latter," he said.